edward-kolodziejski/Revenue/README.md

-## Data warehouse for futher analysis has been created using Pandas - Python framework in Jupyter Notebook
+## Data transformation of a company’s month revenue using Pandas - Python framework in Jupyter Notebook

 ### Importing packages and mapping entry files